-- (i) Clear demarcation of work site, no encroachment outside the demarcated zone - (ii) Vegetation / site clearances will be strictly restricted to the work site - (iii) Schedule civil works in the dry season and avoid of other sensitive periods (for religious activities,), if possible - (iv) Use of herbicides/pesticides will be prohibited to prevent soil contamination - (v) Access to neighboring areas, properties, access roads in the wider project area will be maintained - (vi) Maximize the re-use of earth cut materials, excess spoils, construction debris / waste from within work site - (vii) Specify materials that are recycled have recycled content and /or are from sustainable sources - (viii) Stockpiles to be placed within demarcated work site that are barricaded, dust prone materials to be stored in enclosures and/or covered with tarp

-- (ix) Borrow pits for backfilling at building site, if required and spoils disposal sites (if any), utilized as per pre-approved plans from the relevant authority - (x) Ensure transport vehicles are covered during transportation to avoid spillage - (xi) Restore loose soil from foundations through ramming if required - (xii) Minimize erosion: - By balancing cuts and fills - (xiii) Construction (workers) camp set up to be within work site, at least 10 m from any other water sources, water bodies or drainage - (xiv) Drainage. - Backfilling, use / re-use of materials or excess spoils, placement of stockpiles to take due cognizance of, and maintain the natural drainage pattern, slope of the area - Excess spoils will be backfilled onsite or spread onsite in a manner that it causes no disturbance to the natural drainage pattern - (xv) Implement SEMP: - Materials Management (including warehouses / storage) - Spoils Disposal
+- (iv) Schedule civil works in the dry season and avoid of other sensitive periods (for religious activities,), if possible - (v) Use of herbicides/pesticides will be prohibited for vegetation clearing to prevent soil contamination - (vi) Access to neighboring areas, properties, access roads in the wider project area will be maintained - (vii) Maximize the re-use of earth cut materials, excess spoils, construction debris / waste from within work site - (viii) Specify materials that are recycled have recycled content and /or are from sustainable sources - (ix) Stockpiles to be placed within demarcated work site that are barricaded, dust prone materials to be stored in enclosures and/or covered with tarp - (x) Borrow pits for backfilling at building site, if required and spoils disposal sites (if any), utilized as per pre-approved plans from the relevant authority - (xi) Ensure transport vehicles are covered during transportation to avoid spillage - (xii) Restore loose soil from foundations through ramming if required - (xiii) Minimize erosion: - By balancing cuts and fills - Dewatering at Hithadhoo: - To be conducted in line with Dewatering Regulation (2013/R-1697) and appropriate permit approval from relevant agency - To avoid pumping water directly into slopes - Stop the dewatering if the discharge region shows signs of erosion or instability - (xiv) Construction (workers) camp set up to be within work site, at least 10 m from any other water sources, water bodies or drainage - (xv) Drainage. - Backfilling, use / re-use of materials or excess spoils, placement of stockpiles to take due cognizance of, and maintain the natural drainage pattern, slope of the area - Excess spoils will be backfilled onsite or spread onsite in a manner that it causes no disturbance to the natural drainage pattern - (xvi) Implement SEMP: - Materials Management (including warehouses / storage) - Spoils Disposal

-117. Waste generation and management.
+118. Waste generation and management.
 Impacts on resource use and impacts associated with disposal will arise from waste generated during site preparation and civil works.
-This includes generation of inert wastes e.g., spoils, biodegradable wastes (e.g., cleared vegetation, if any), construction debris, sandpiles, packaging waste, metal scrap, domestic waste.
-Impacts of disposal and wind-blown litter will be seen at the construction area and construction (workers) camps.
+This includes generation of inert wastes e.g., spoils, biodegradable wastes (e.g., cleared vegetation), construction debris, packaging waste, metal scrap, domestic waste.
+Impacts of disposal and windblown litter will be seen at the construction area and construction (workers) camps.
 The potential adverse impacts will be mitigated through the following measures as set out in the EMP: